biaperass/ICP_Merging_Meshlab/README.md

 This project focuses on comparing and aligning two different 3D models in SPLAT PLY format by using MeshLab.
 One model represented the complete statue, while the other simulated a broken version with missing parts.
 The primary objectives of this project are:

-- Exploring two different alignment techniques available in MeshLab: Point Pairs Picking and Iterative Closest Point (ICP).
+- Exploring alignment techniques available in MeshLab: Point Pairs Picking and Iterative Closest Point (ICP).
 - Understanding the process of applying transformations and alignments to 3D models.
 - Performing a merge operation to combine align models into a single output model.